realnews-gateway/emergency-publishing-system/emergency-channel/ingest/README.md

 The Ingest module provides:

 - A secure and reliable entry point for raw content
 - Early validation and normalization
-- Strong trust boundaries
+- Strong trust boundaries and metadata minimization
 - Extensibility for diverse ingestion sources
 - Seamless integration with the Sanitizer module

-It is the foundation of the Emergency Channel’s end-to-end content pipeline.
+It forms the foundation of the Emergency Channel’s end-to-end content pipeline.